Drew is a Photoshop wizard and someone who has millions of ideas, but no paper or pencil to jot them down.

 Adding Simple Objects to a Clear Sky

 Have you ever looked at a photo online and noticed that something just shouldn't be in the picture?
 Or wonder how people put that object into a photo?
-Well, in this Photoshop article, I will show you how to add a simple object to a clear sky.
-The process is an easy one, it's all about whether it looks right or not.
+Well, in this article, I will show you how to add a simple object to a clear sky using Photoshop software.
+The process is an easy one—it's all about whether it looks right or not.
 Remember, the eye is easily fooled!

 I will be using the above image of the Death Star and add it to the sky in the photo at the top.
 You can save them both and use them to practice this method.
 Feel to use your own pictures as well.

-First, in the layer's palette, right click on the background layer and select Layer from Background.
+- In the layer's palette, right-click on the background layer and select Layer from Background.
 This will unlock the layer and it will be easier to work with.

 You're not done.
 Just look at the photo.
 The Death Star is sticking out and doesn't even look like it belongs there!
 First, let's paint.
 Painting with the brush tool can help an object look more natural in a photo.